Saw Gerrera: Star Wars Rebels

 Saw reappears in the fourth season's two-part episode "In the Name of the Rebellion", which is set shortly before the events of Rogue One.
 He gives information on a new Imperial relay station to the Rebel Alliance, and condemns their unwillingness to do whatever it takes to win, blaming it as the reason for their losses.
-He later rescues Ezra and Sabine Wren during their mission to assist him in learning about the Empire's super weapon, which he was investigating since his mission to Geonosis.
-They board an Imperial freighter, where they find a giant Kyber Crystal which the Empire is shipping.
+He later rescues Ezra and Sabine Wren during their mission to assist him in learning about the Empire's super weapon, which he has been investigating since his mission to Geonosis.
+They board an Imperial freighter, where they find a giant Kyber Crystal that the Empire is shipping.
 Ezra and Sabine try to pull the ship out of hyperspace out of concern for the prisoners aboard, but Saw, desperate to find out about the Empire's plans, stuns them.
 Though learning the weapon is powered by Kyber Crystals, Saw reaches a dead end.
 To prevent the Empire from obtaining the crystal, he causes it to begin absorbing energy until it explodes.
 Before fleeing, Saw offers Ezra a chance to join him.
 Ezra chooses to stay with the Alliance.

 Rogue One: A Star Wars Story

-Saw makes his first live action appearance in Rogue One: A Star Wars Story, portrayed by Forest Whitaker.
+Saw makes his first live-action appearance in Rogue One: A Star Wars Story, portrayed by Forest Whitaker.
 Within the film, Gerrera leads the Partisans, an extremist rebel faction unaffiliated with the Rebel Alliance due to his violent tactics, on the planet Jedha.
-He plays on the frequent theme of duality between light and dark, a Rebel foil of Darth Vader whose body is mostly mechanized and who uses extreme methods in the pursuit of his goals.
+He plays on the frequent theme of duality between light and dark, a Rebel foil of Darth Vader whose body is mostly mechanized and who uses extreme methods in pursuit of his goals.

-He is Jyn Erso's mentor, having rescued and adopted her as a child when her father Galen was abducted by Orson Krennic, the Imperial military director of weapons research.
-In the present time, defecting Imperial pilot Bodhi Rook travels to Jedha to deliver a holographic message from Galen to Saw.
+Saw is Jyn Erso's mentor, having rescued and adopted her as a child when her father Galen was abducted by Orson Krennic, the Imperial military director of weapons research.
+In the present, defecting Imperial pilot Bodhi Rook travels to Jedha to deliver a holographic message from Galen to Saw.
 Believing it to be a deception, Gerrera tortures him with Bor Gullet, a mind-reading, octopus-like creature, and holds Rook captive.
 Gerrera has a reunion with Jyn on Jedha, where it is revealed he abandoned her years earlier as it was dangerous for him to keep her around, though he later regrets it.
 He passes along Galen's message and watches it with Jyn, learning about a weakness in the Death Star.
 Meanwhile, the Death Star fires on Jedha City; while Jyn and her rebel companions escape, Gerrera chooses to stay and is killed when his hideout is annihilated in the wake of the blast.
 Krennic later boasts to Galen that Gerrera and his band of fanatics are dead.